 With their beautiful plumage, charismatic call and fussy eating habits the Glossy Black-Cockatoo (Vulnerable, EPBC Act 1999) is one of a kind.
 When you are out walking don’t confuse the Glossies with other Black-Cockatoos.
 Glossies are the smallest Black-Cockatoo while the Yellow-tailed Black-Cockatoo is the biggest.
 The Red-tailed Black-Cockatoo is bigger than the Glossies but smaller than the Yellow-tails.
 Male Glossies have full red tail panels and brownish-black plumage.
 Females have yellow feathers on their heads which is unique to every female.
 They have Red to yellow tail panels with black barring throughout.
 Please report your sightings of Black-Cockatoos to us on "The Glossies" page.

-Beautiful photographs of nature and local wildlife.
+Beautiful photographs of nature and Australian wildlife.

 ABOUT THE WALLUM